What is Hair Analysis?

 6. Make sure the hair is clean and uncoloured

 Make sure the hair has been washed without using conditioner and is well-rinsed.
 It is best if it isn’t treated or coloured.
 Don’t use hair gel, hair spray or anything like that until after the hair has been cut.
 If the hair has been treated or coloured, then please wait six to eight weeks before taking a sample from the freshly grown hair.
+Wait until the hair is dry before cutting it.
 We suggest that you leave a patch at the back of your head (under the ponytail area) that is uncoloured, hopefully nobody really sees that patch.

 7. Special shampoos are not the friend of hair analysis